Reward Machines: Exploiting Reward Function Structure in Reinforcement Learning: Experimental Evaluation

 This second task consists of reaching F (shown in Figure~\ref{fig:cheetah_dom}) and it is represented by the RM from Figure~\ref{fig:cheetah_task2}.
 This RM is a chain of 6 states that advances as the agent reaches B, C, D, E, and F. The agent gets a reward of 1000 when it reaches F and the control penalization (\texttt{CP}) otherwise.
-This is a complex task for DDPG because the reward is too sparse.
-Adding CRM could make the reward less sparse if the probability that some RM state gets a positive reward increased by adding counterfactual experiences.
+This is a challenging task for DDPG because the reward is very sparse.
+Adding CRM can make the reward less sparse if the probability that some RM state gets a positive reward increases by adding counterfactual experiences.
 This was the case in the first task, but it is not in this second task.
 On the other hand, HRM is a good fit for this problem for two reasons.
 First, the reward is less sparse for HRM since the agent gets some reward signal every time B, C, D, E, or F are reached.
-And second, the policy that results from composing optimal option policies is globally optimal.
+And second, the policy that results from composing optimal option policies is close to globally optimal.

-The average results over 30 runs for the second task are shown in Figure~\ref{fig:cheetah}-right.
-As expected, HRM is the approach that performs the best, being able of reaching F in less than 100 steps.
-Interestingly, adding CRM to DDPG did help a bit, allowing the agent to reach F in 200 steps in some runs, but its performance was unreliable.
+The average results over 20 runs for the second task are shown in Figure~\ref{fig:cheetah}-right.
+As expected, HRM is the approach that performs best, as it is able to reach F in less than 90 steps.
+Interestingly, adding CRM to DDPG did help a bit, allowing the agent to reach F in 120 steps in some runs, but its performance was unreliable.